eProsima/SustainML-Framework/README.md

 5. **Deploy the framework**

-    The framework application to retrieve the user inputs is run with the `sustainml` command.

-    ```bash
-    sustainml
-    ```

-    The SustainML Framework needs each of the modules that are part of it for its deployment.
+    The SustainML Framework requires all of its modules to be running for full deployment.

-    Set the ``HF_TOKEN`` environment variable on your host to your personal Hugging Face access token.
+    Before starting, set the HF_TOKEN environment variable on your host to your personal Hugging Face access token:

-    The following bash script run each module, the backend orchestrator and the frontend application.

     ```bash
     sustainml-framework